Lillian Guerra

-Lillian Guerra is a Professor of Cuban and Caribbean history and the Director of the Cuba Program at the University of Florida.
-She is widely published as an author and researcher.
+Lillian Guerra is an academic and professor of Cuban and Caribbean history and the director of the Cuba Program at the University of Florida.

 Early life

 Guerra is the daughter of Cuban exile parents, who fled Cuba and immigrated to the United States in 1965.
 She was born in New York City, and as a young child was raised in Marion, Kansas.
 Her family subsequently moved to Miami, Florida when Guerra was fourteen years old.
 She has described herself in a New York Times article as "a Cuban born in New York and raised in Kansas and Miami."

 Education

 Guerra attended Ransom Everglades School in Coconut Grove, Florida and subsequently received her B.A. from Dartmouth College (1992), and her Ph.
 D in History from the University of Wisconsin-Madison (Latin American Studies 2000).
 Guerra never graduated from High School, as she left it in her junior year to start attending Dartmouth.